tacookson/data/caribou-location-tracking/ref/tidy-tuesday-readme.md

 The tracking was part of a study prepared in 2014 by the [B.C.
 Ministry of Environment & Climate Change](https://gov.bc.ca/env) to inform the management and recovery of the species, which is [classified as "Vulnerable"](https://www.iucnredlist.org/species/29742/22167140) on the International Union for the Conservation of Nature's (IUCN) [Red List](https://www.iucnredlist.org/).

 Data was accessed through [Movebank](https://www.movebank.org/cms/movebank-content/about-movebank), "a free online platform that helps researchers manage, share, analyze and archive animal movement data."
+You can access data through the website or through R directly with the [**move**]() package!